 Consider if your employees are comfortable with open or closed offices.

 Next, think about the type of office environment that your employees are most comfortable with.
 Do they prefer being in a shared space where everyone can chat and work together?
 Or do they feel more at ease when working on their own or in small groups?
-Depending upon what you find out from them, it might be best to have both options available in the office design you choose to implement.
+Depending upon what you find out from them, it might be best to have both options available in the office space planning you choose to implement.

 For example, your employees might enjoy having an open space where they can easily work with others in their department when needed.
 But at other times, it will be nice for them to have a private or semi-private area so that they don’t feel like people are always looking over their shoulder!
 This can be especially beneficial for those who are introverts or have a hard time focusing in large groups.